(800) 387-3199

 About Cardinal

-Cardinal is a wholly owned Canadian company that has built its reputation as the most reliable pre-8 a.m. delivery service for time-sensitive freight.
+Cardinal Couriers Ltd. and it's related companies including Cardinal Courrier Ltée and Transport Pelber (1997) Inc., collectively referred to as "the company" or "Cardinal", is a wholly owned Canadian company that has built its reputation as the most reliable pre-8 a.m. delivery service for time-sensitive freight.

 Founded in 1977, Cardinal began by providing a unique rural pre-8:00 AM delivery service to meet the needs of Ontario farmers.
 The result was a significant reduction in the downtime that a farmer would have to cope with when a piece of machinery failed.
 Cardinal’s first delivery to that farmer was by cab.
 Not just any cab either, a Checker cab!